dasuttles/spec-kit-codex/templates/commands/plan.md

 6. Report results with branch name, file paths, and generated artifacts.

 Use absolute paths with the repository root for all file operations to avoid path issues.

+7. If using Codex:
+   - Run `scripts/update-codex-md.sh` to update or create `CODEX.md` from the new plan
+   - Alternatively, run `scripts/update-agent-context.sh codex` to keep Codex context in sync